amirongit/notecode/collegeAlgebraFullCourse.md

 steps to calculate LCM of rational expressions
 1. expressions are written as product of their most prime factors
 2. resulting factors are treated as prime factors to calculate LCM

+multi part inequations can be split into compound inequations.

+steps to solve equations or inequations of absolute values only
+- isolation can't be done
+1. both sides are written as bare values twice
+2. one of the four expressions is inverted